zeek/zeek-docs/doc/scripts/base/protocols/conn/polling.zeek.rst

              to stop.

-   :cnt: The initial value of a counter which gets passed to *callback*.
+   :param cnt: The initial value of a counter which gets passed to *callback*.

-   :i: The initial interval at which to schedule the next callback.
+   :param i: The initial interval at which to schedule the next callback.
       May be ``0secs`` to poll right away.